baverman/supplement/docs/guide.rst

 ``DJANGO_SETTINGS_MODULE``.

-There is no need to call additional methods (like server start), after environment construct it ready to work.
-Server will be run automatically on any proxy all.
+There is no need to call additional methods (like server start), after environment construction it ready to work.
+Server will be run automatically on any proxy call.

 .. note::